greenarmor/datu/docs/index.md

 ### Continuous deployment

-* A GitHub Actions workflow (`.github/workflows/documentation.yml`) installs MkDocs and runs `mkdocs gh-deploy --force` on every push to the `main` branch.
+* A GitHub Actions workflow (`.github/workflows/documentation.yml`) installs MkDocs and runs `mkdocs build --strict` on every push to the `main` branch, ensuring broken links fail the build.
-* The workflow publishes the static site to the `gh-pages` branch.
-Enable GitHub Pages in the repository settings and point it to the `gh-pages` branch (root) to make the documentation publicly accessible.
+* The resulting static site is uploaded as an artifact and published through `actions/deploy-pages` to the GitHub Pages environment.
+Enable GitHub Pages in the repository settings and point it to the GitHub Actions deployment source to make the documentation publicly accessible.
 * Update `docs/project-progress.md` with a dated entry whenever notable work is merged so visitors can follow the project's evolution.

 ---